-It can be lonely at the top, especially for an entrepreneur that feels they have to go at it alone.
-In some cases, you may be the sole employee and then as your business grows, you may reach a point where hiring staff is essential.
-Regardless of the number of employees, size, structure or complexity of the organization, your business’s success rests solely on your shoulders.
+It can be lonely at the top, especially for entrepreneurs that feel they have to go at it alone.
+In some cases, you may have a leadership team and as your business grows, you may reach a point where hiring additional staff is essential.
+Regardless of the number of employees, size, structure or complexity of the organization, your business’s success ultimately rests on your shoulders.
 That’s a tough pill to swallow and may lead to some crises, but, it doesn’t have to be that way!

 At its most basic level, the advisory board is your sounding board.
-At its best, the board can provide expertise, guidance and business-development insight.
+At its best, the board can provide expertise, guidance and business-development insight, and so much more.
 In all cases, the advisory board furnishes you with a group of experts who can discuss opportunities, challenges and next steps.

 Now, how does one go about creating an advisory board?
 The following are eight tips for creating an effective advisory board: